w3c/wai-aria-practices/ARIA/apg/practices/range-related-properties/range-related-properties-practice.md

       <section id="introduction">
         <h2>Introduction</h2>
-        <p>ARIA defines the following roles as range widgets, which means they communicate a value that is typically numeric and constrained to defined limits.</p>
+        <p>ARIA defines roles like meter, progressbar and scrollbar as range widgets, which means they communicate a value that is typically numeric and constrained to defined limits.
+There are the following range-related widgets:</p>
         <ul>
           <li><code>meter</code></li>
           <li><code>progressbar</code></li>